Man kills himself inside Notre-Dame cathedral in Paris

 Mr Venner had recently been involved in the campaign against the government's decision to legalise gay marriage.

-On Saturday, President Francois Hollande signed the bill into law.'Political gesture'
+On Saturday, President Francois Hollande signed the bill into law.

 The police said Mr Venner had made no statement before killing himself, although a note was found next to his body.
 They did not disclose its contents.